hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitybatchdelete"></a>
 # **EntityBatchDelete**
-> void EntityBatchDelete (EntityBatchDeleteRequest entityBatchDeleteRequest)
+> void EntityBatchDelete (EntityBatchDeleteRequest entityBatchDeleteRequest, TimeSpan? wrapTTL = null)

 Delete all of the entities provided